 It is really important that we all make every effort to contain our waste & recycling properly.
 Strewn waste poses a significant health issue for our wildlife, our environment and our community.
 It also places an unnecessary burden on the waste & recycling collection team.

-To help us please follow the guidance below (you can now buy seagull proof sacks directly from the Council).
+You can also buy seagull proof sacks directly from the Council.